LambdaHack/LambdaHack/GameDefinition/PLAYING.md

         +               swerve the aiming line
         D               display player diary
         T               toggle suspect terrain display
-        SHIFT-TAB       cycle among all party members
+        S-TAB           cycle among all party members
         ESC             cancel action, open Main Menu

 The only activity not possible with the commands above is the management of non-leader party members.
 You don't need it, unless your non-leader actors can move or fire opportunistically (via innate skills or rare equipment).
-If really needed, you can manually set party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming commands listed below.
+If really needed, you can manually set party tactics with `C-T` and you can assign individual targets to party members using the aiming commands listed below.